taylorthomas89/react-starter-cli/readme.md

 ### What is this?
 ##### A CLI to generate a basic React boilerplate.

-RCA React Starter is a simlpe, lightweight CLI to initiate a new React app.
+RCA React Starter is a simple, lightweight CLI to initiate a new React app.
 Your app will be wired up and contain a Hello World message.

 ## Installation